eslint/rfcs/designs/2026-custom-base-path/README.md

 With this alternative, `--base-path` would define which files are in scope for file enumeration and linting, but resolution of `basePath` values in config objects would remain unchanged.

-While still maintaining the changes non-breaking and backwards-compatible, this alternative solution requires changing `@eslint/config-array` to introduce a new property on `ConfigArray` instances.
+While still maintaining the changes non-breaking and backward-compatible, this alternative solution requires changing `@eslint/config-array` to introduce a new property on `ConfigArray` instances.
 It will also add complexity to the implementation.

+### Testing Impact

+The implementation should include coverage for:
+- CLI `--base-path` validation (empty string, invalid values, relative and absolute paths)
+- file enumeration behavior when `--base-path` is provided and no file patterns are passed on the command line
+- interaction with `--config` and `--no-config-lookup`
+- interaction with the ESLint constructor `cwd` option when resolving a relative `basePath`
+- behavior when config lookup is enabled (depending on the decision for `--base-path` support in that mode)

+### Preview

+Prototype branches for the proposed implementations are available for testing and previewing:
+- [issue-19118](https://github.com/eslint/eslint/tree/issue-19118): prototype implementation for the main proposal
+- [issue-19118-alt](https://github.com/eslint/eslint/tree/issue-19118-alt): prototype implementation for the [alternative proposal](#alternative-maintain-reference-location)

 ## Documentation